New Mexico False Claims Act

 Section 7.
 AWARDS TO QUI TAM PLAINTIFF AND THE STATE.–

-- Except as otherwise provided in this section, if a state agency proceeds with an action brought by a qui tam plaintiff and the state prevails in the action, the qui tam plaintiff shall receive:
+- Except as otherwise provided in this section, if a state agency proceeds with an action brought by a qui tam plaintiff and the state prevail in the action, the qui tam plaintiff shall receive:

 (1) at least fifteen percent but not more than twenty-five percent of the proceeds of the action or settlement, depending upon the extent to which the qui tam plaintiff substantially contributed to the prosecution of the action; or